Bridge over Saint Volodymyr Descent: Final project

 On 25 May 2019 during the celebration of Day of Kyiv, the bridge was opened by Mayor of Kyiv Vitaly Klitschko and his brother Volodymyr, they've jumped on one of the glass panels several times to prove the safety of the structure.
-Vitaly stated that the construction lasted five months and was finished in time, he said that the workers from Zaporizhzhia, Dnipro, Lviv, Konotop, Rivne and Kyiv were involved in the construction working 24 hours a day and this work united all the Ukrainians.
+Vitaly stated that the construction lasted five months and was finished in time, he said that this work united all the Ukrainians as the workers from Zaporizhzhia, Dnipro, Lviv, Konotop, Rivne and Kyiv were involved in the construction working 24 hours a day.

 On 13–14 June 2019, the bridge was closed to install the armored glass, apply the markings and clean up the bridge.

 On 30 June 2019, additional security cameras had been installed on the bridge.

 On 24 November 2021, in Saint Volodymyr Hill Park near the bridge, the bronze scale model of it was opened as a part of the program of popularization of tourism among the disabled people.
 The model has an information board in Ukrainian and English braille and a QR code for more information with sign language translation.
-The model has been approved by a head of All-Ukrainian Parliament of Working Disabled People.
+The model has been approved by a head of All-Ukrainian Parliament of Working Disabled People Volodymyr Petrovskyi.

+22 April 2025 Ukrainian household chemicals producer AFINA Group advertised their newly launched SARMIX brand by using it to clean the entire Glass Bridge.

 Criticism

 UNESCO buffer zone concerns

 When the bridge was under construction, Ukrainian Ministry of Culture sent a letter to Kyiv City State Administration to ask for canceling the project because of Volodymyr hills being an object of UNESCO Word Heritage.
-The administration refused to stop the construction stating that its location is outside of the Sofia Cathedral's buffer zone which makes it completely legal.
+The administration refused to stop the construction stating that its location is outside of the Sofia Cathedral's buffer zone which makes it perfectly legal.
 In March 2019, Mayor of Kyiv Vitali Klitschko alongside director of Historical Heritage Olena Serdiuk had visited the UNESCO headquarters in Paris to present the project of Kyiv's tourist route and to prove the legality of the new bridge.
 UNESCO's consulting mission decided to visit Kyiv in April.